Tobeworks/logic_moon_astro/src/content/blog/ai-music-analysis-2025.md

 ---
 title: "AI Music: Between Technological Progress and Sonic Limitations"
-description: "An analysis of AI-generated music, its technical limitations, and the flooding of streaming platforms with algorithmically created content in 2025"
+description: "An analysis of AI-generated music, its technical limitations, and the flooding of streaming platforms with algorithmically created music content in 2025"
 pubDate: 2025-07-01
 image: "/blog/ai_music_analysis.webp"
 draft: false
 ---

 Lately, AI-generated music is appearing more and more frequently on social media platforms and even on Spotify.
 As someone interested in technology, I find this development quite fascinating.
 In principle, complete musical pieces are created from white noise - including invented lyrics, different keys and musical styles that can even be mixed together.
-On YouTube, I've discovered really funny interpretations with API music, and I think this technology has its place, especially when you approach it creatively and humorously.
+On YouTube, I've discovered really funny interpretations with AI generated music, and I think this technology has its place, especially when you approach it creatively and/or humorously.

 However, what I cannot understand is the emotional and sonic approach to this music.
 Because AI music simply sounds terrible.
 The sound is comparable to an MP3 file compressed at the lowest quality level.
 Even when trying to master AI pieces, you can immediately recognize the white noise from which they originated.
 I find it extremely unpleasant to listen to this music, as it usually sounds terrible due to lack of detail accuracy.